nbicocchi/learn-java-core/assets/slides/E1 - Java From Functions to Objects.md

 compared to the flow of control.
 Thus, we obtained a **dependency inversion**.

 ### Monolithic Architecture vs Microservice Architecture

+In recent years, microservices architecture has emerged as a popular approach to designing and building complex software systems.
+This architecture style breaks down large, monolithic applications into smaller, independent services that can be developed, deployed, and scaled independently.
+This approach has several benefits, including increased agility, scalability, and fault tolerance, among others.

 ![](images/intro-monolithic-architecture.png)
 _Monolithic Architecture_